Basketball in Lithuania: 2020s

 The Lithuania men's national team qualified through the 2023 FIBA Basketball World Cup qualification to the 2023 FIBA Basketball World Cup.
 The Lithuanians in the first round crushed by over 20 points all three opponents (Egypt, Mexico, Montenegro) and in the second round also remained undefeated by winning versus Greece and notably defeating for a third time in history the United States men's national team (led by four NBA All-Stars Anthony Edwards, Jaren Jackson Jr., Brandon Ingram, Tyrese Haliburton).
 However, in the quarterfinal the Lithuanians journey towards a medal was stopped by Serbia (68–87) and the Lithuanians finished sixth by winning versus Slovenia and losing to Latvia.

 In order to qualify for the 2024 Olympics the Lithuania men's national team competed in the Olympic Qualifying Tournament in San Juan, Puerto Rico.
 One of the key long-term players Valančiūnas missed the tournament.
 In the preliminary round the Lithuanians defeated Mexico, Ivory Coast and in the semi-final crushed Italy, however in the final they faced off hosts Puerto Rico to who they lost (68–79) and did not qualify to second straight Olympics.
 Following it, coach Maksvytis resigned and was replaced by Rimas Kurtinaitis.

 The Lithuania men's national 3x3 team won bronze medal in the 2024 Olympics.

 In the 2025 WNBA draft Jocytė was drafted in the first round with a fifth pick, which is the all-time highest WNBA draft pick for a Lithuanian women basketball player.

 In the EuroBasket Women 2025 qualification the Lithuania women's national team finally qualified for the EuroBasket Women 2025, marking the end of a disastrous streak, and in the preliminary round won versus Slovenia, Serbia, but lost to hosts Italy, and advanced to the knockout stage where in the quarter-final they lost to France (83–61) and eventually finished eighth.

 The Lithuania men's national team qualified through the EuroBasket 2025 qualification to the EuroBasket 2025 where they finished the group stage with a 4–1 result (won versus Great Britain, Montenegro, hosts Finland, Sweden, lost to the 2023 world champions, Germany), but in it Lithuania's leader Rokas Jokubaitis suffered a tournament-ending injury, then in the Round of 16 the Lithuanians defeated hosts Latvia (88–79), but in the quarterfinal they lost to Greece (76–87), led by a Greek superstar Giannis Antetokounmpo, and finished fifth.

 The Lithuania men's national 3x3 team won gold medal in the 2025 FIBA 3x3 Europe Cup.

+Attendances

+The Lithuanian basketball club with the highest average home league attendance per league season: